JetBrains/resharper-devguide/Features/Analysis/Daemons.md

 The interface is fairly simple, and has two members:

 * The `CreateProcess()` method is where one or more daemon stage processes are created.
 A daemon stage process is created on a per-document basis to analyze files and provide information about them.
 Note that `IDaemonStageProcess` can yield several different processes that can correspond to different injected PSI documents.
-* The `NeedsErrorStripe()` method is used to determine whether or not analysese from this daemon stage contribute to the markers on the right-hand stripe, as well as to the list of document errors.
+* The `NeedsErrorStripe()` method is used to determine whether or not analyses from this daemon stage contribute to the markers on the right-hand stripe, as well as to the list of document errors.
 There are only three possible values from the `ErrorStripeRequest` enumeration that can be returned here.

 ReSharper also comes with concrete base classes that implement `IDaemonStage` (e.g., `CSharpDaemonStageBase`) - these reduce the `CreateProcess()` method to creating a single `IDaemonStageProcess` corresponding to a single PSI file.